-Endometriosis Australia is the largest non-government funder of research into endometriosis.
+Endometriosis Australia is the largest non-government funder of endometriosis research.

 For more on eligibility and submission details, please visit our website here.